drshahizan/learn-github/exercise/cwenghowe/ci.md

 ## Additional Notes

-- Students are expected to follow the academic integrity policies of the university.
+- Academic integrity policies apply.
-- Collaboration on assignments is encouraged, but all submitted work must be your own.
+- Collaboration is encouraged, but plagiarism is not allowed.
-- Students with disabilities who require special accommodations should contact the instructor at the beginning of the semester.
+- Special accommodations available for students with disabilities.